datasciencebioinformatics/preprocessing_scRNA_scATAC/README.md

 # preprocessing_scRNA_scATAC
 Workflow for pre-processing sequencing files for Integrative sc-RNA and sc-ATAC.
+This step ftocuses on the installation, preparation and execution of Cellranger.

 ## Installation of samtools and python packages
 sudo apt install python3-docopt